functionland/docs/docs/release/testnet-alpha.md

   * your own computer that can run [Docker](https://docs.docker.com/get-docker/)

+    * Linux is required for the last step

-    * Linux is recommended ( macOS also works with a few additional steps)
+    * macOS works for all other steps (works with a few additional instructions)

   * each phone must be on the same network as the computer where the Box app is running